asyncapi/website/pages/blog/hacktoberfest-summary-2020.md

 ## What It Takes To Have 70 PRs Merged

-It is not enough to label 70 issues with the **hacktoberfest** label :smiley:
+It is not enough to label 70 issues with the **hacktoberfest** label, sorry :smiley:

 First of all, you need to be passionate about open source and dedicated to what you do.
 It can't just be a task that somebody assigned you.
 It would help if you were prepared to treat Hacktoberfest participants as a priority.
 I would compare it to the onboarding process of new hires.